 The school has its own kiln and art is an integral part of each child’s experience of the school.
 Our pottery has even been sent to the Queen.

 Year 6 Residential Trip

 Children in Year 6 are offered the opportunity to take part in a 5 day residential trip.
 Previous destinations have included Tregoyd in Wales and Beam House in Devon.
+The past two years we have gone to PGL at Osmington Bay along with us 4 other small Primary schools in the area all go together.
 This is a chance for children to develop their confidence and independence before heading off for secondary school, in a supportive environment, whilst undertaking adventurous and exciting activities, such as abseiling, climbing, raft building, surfing and zip wire.

 “Our learning goes on” – quote from Red Kite class